female financial advisor talking to couple image

 Example #1: You’re preparing to meet with a potential client, referred to you by a current client you’ve worked with for years.

-What you’ve learned: This potential client is a parent with at least one child and is seeking a more entrepreneurial career.
-From here, you can ask more specific questions (How will their role as a business owner be different from their current job?
-What do they feel needs to happen before starting their business?
-Have they started a college fun for their child?) that help you understand their values even more.
+• What you’ve learned: This potential client is a parent with at least one child and is seeking a more entrepreneurial career.
+From here, you can ask more specific questions that help you understand their values even more.

-Example #2: You’re preparing to meet a new client, gained through a marketing seminar, hosted by your firm, which focused on financial literacy.
+Example #2: You’re preparing to meet a new client, gained through a financial literacy seminar hosted by your firm.

 Example #3: You’re preparing to meet an existing client who recently received an unexpected inheritance and wants to know how this effects their current financial plan.

-What you’ve learned: This current client has been through a major life event that shifted their values and they want their financial plan to reflect that.
-From here, you can follow-up with more personal questions about their changed perspective (What do they consider to be quality time?
-What needs to be sacrificed to allow them to “slow down”?) and apply those answers to individual financial planning.
+• What you’ve learned: This current client has been through a major life event that shifted their values and they want their financial plan to reflect that.
+From here, you can follow up with more personal questions about their changed perspective and apply those answers to individual financial planning.

 2. Ask open-ended questions.

-• Get to know your client on a deeper level, more efficiently.
+• Get to know your clients on a deeper level, more efficiently.

 • Give your clients time to elaborate and reflect on their answers.

-• Create a more personalized, friendly environment for your client.
+• Create a more personalized, friendly environment for your clients.

 • Show genuine interest and find emotional connections with your clients.

-Since open-ended questions are a great way for advisors to get to know clients, it’s no surprise that investors are using the same tactic when interviewing potential financial advisors.
-Regardless of how a client may find your practice, whether through word-of-mouth or your awesome new digital marketing efforts, prospective clients need to feel confident about choosing you.
+Regardless of how a client may find your practice, whether through word-of-mouth or your digital marketing efforts, prospective clients need to feel confident about choosing you.
 If you find you’re in the hot seat when it comes to questions, embrace it—and utilize it.

 Listening for clues in the conversation